-The countries in the Mediterranean region attracts thousands of travelers, backpackers, and tourists every year, offering all types of attractions from laid back countryside holidays to the best beach destinations in the world.
+The countries in the Mediterranean region attract thousands of travelers, backpackers, and tourists every year, offering all types of attractions from laid-back countryside holidays to the best beach destinations in the world.

 With so much to offer, selecting the top places to travel in the Mediterranean could be tiresome.
 Here’s your quick guide to the land of exploration with some of the best places in Mediterranean countries to visit.